Curtain Fullness Ratios Explained: Flat to Luxury Pleats

 How to Choose Your Fullness Ratio

-**Start with the heading style.** Pinch-pleat, goblet, and box-pleat headers need 2–2.5x.
-Grommet, ring-clip, and tab-top work at 1.5–2x.
-Rod-pocket works at 1.5–2.5x.
+Start with the heading style.
+Pinch-pleat, goblet, and box-pleat headers need 2 to 2.5x.
+Grommet, ring-clip, and tab-top work at 1.5 to 2x.
+Rod-pocket works at 1.5 to 2.5x.

 Calculating Fabric for Your Chosen Fullness

-Enter your window width, finished drop, fabric bolt width, and fullness ratio into the [curtain fabric calculator](/fabric-calculator).
-The tool multiplies your window width by the fullness ratio, calculates how many fabric widths you need per panel, and returns exact yardage.
+Enter your window width, finished drop, fabric bolt width, and fullness ratio into the calculator.
+It multiplies window width by fullness, calculates how many fabric widths you need per panel, and returns exact yardage.
+For rooms with multiple windows, run each window separately and sum the totals.
+If you want the deeper breakdown of hem allowances, pattern repeat, and inside vs outside mount, the complete curtain fabric guide is the next read.

 Our fabric cost estimator can help you budget the total material cost across all your window treatments before you commit to a fullness level.